operand/agency/README.md

 of the `Agent` class.
 This includes all humans, software, and AI-driven agents.

 The `Agent` class is a base class similar to "Object" in many object-oriented languages.
-All agents may expose "actions" which can be invoked by other agents, by simply defining instance methods on the class.
+All agents may expose "actions" that other agents can discover and invoke at run time.
+Actions also specify an access policy, allowing you to monitor and control actions to ensure safety.

 A `Space` is also an `Agent` and is used to group multiple agents together.